mpesavento/probabilistic_graphical_models/representation_final_exam.md

 Now consider the advantages of this particular template model for the OCR task, as compared to a non-template model that has the same structure, but where there are distinct singleton potentials for each C_i variable, and distinct potentials for each pair of characters.
 Which of the following about the advantage of using a template model is true?
 You may select 1 or more options.

+CORRECT
-* The template model can incorporate position-specific features, e.g. q-u occurs more frequently at the beginning of a word, while a non-template model cannot.
+[] The template model can incorporate position-specific features, e.g. q-u occurs more frequently at the beginning of a word, while a non-template model cannot.
-* The same template model can be used for words of different lengths.
+[**] The same template model can be used for words of different lengths.

-Parameter sharing could make the model less susceptible to over-fitting when there is less training data.
+[**] Parameter sharing could make the model less susceptible to over-fitting when there is less training data.

-The inference is significantly faster with the template model.
+[] The inference is significantly faster with the template model.